 Hearing protection should be considered for any noisy activities, for example when using power tools, for recreational shooting, motor sports, loud music – damage relates to ‘how loud, for how long, how often’.

-There is a legal requirement for venues to provide protection when volume levels reach a certain level What are the noise dose limits?
+There is a legal requirement for venues to provide protection when volume levels reach a certain level – for details see the information under Hearing Protection at Work.

 If you have to shout to be understood when listening to music, the likelihood is that the volume level is potentially damaging.
 The risk of damage varies from person to person.